 - a.
 (20 points).
 The proximity or accessibility of the site to shopping, medical facilities, transportation, places of worship, recreational facilities, places of employment, and other necessary services to the intended occupants; adequacy of utilities and streets; freedom of the site from adverse environmental conditions; compliance with site and neighborhood standards (24 CFR 891.125(a), (d) and (e)). - b. (-1 point).
-The site(s) is not permissively zoned for the intended - c.
+The site(s) is not permissively zoned for the intended use. - c.
 (10 points).
-The suitability of the site from the standpoints of promoting a greater choice of housing opportunities for minority elderly persons/families, and affirmatively furthering fair housing.
+The suitability of the site from the standpoints of promoting a greater choice of housing

+- opportunities for minority elderly persons/families, and affirmatively furthering fair housing.
 In reviewing this criterion, HUD will assess whether the site meets the site and neighborhood standards at 24 CFR 891.125(b) and (c) by examining relevant data in your application or in the local HUD Office.
-Where appropriate, HUD may visit the - (1) The site will be deemed acceptable if it increases housing choice and opportunity by expanding housing opportunities in non-minority neighborhoods (if located in such a neighborhood).
+Where appropriate, HUD may visit the site. - (1) The site will be deemed acceptable if it increases housing choice and opportunity by expanding housing opportunities in non-minority neighborhoods (if located in such a neighborhood).
 The term "nonminority area" is defined as one in which the minority population is lower than 10 percent; or contributing to the revitalization of and reinvestment in minority neighborhoods, including improvement of the level, quality and affordability of services furnished to minority elderly.
-You should refer to the Site and Neighborhood Standards provisions of the regulations governing the Section 202 Supportive Housing for the Elderly program (24 CFR 891.125(b) and (c)) when considering sites for your project.

-(2) For the purpose of this competition, the term "minority neighborhood (area of minority concentration)" is defined as one where any one of the following statistical conditions exists:

-(a) The percentage of persons of a particular racial or ethnic minority is at least 20 points higher than the minority's or combination of minorities' percentage in the housing market area as a whole;

-(b) The neighborhood's total percentage of minority persons is at least 20 points higher than the total percentage of minorities for the housing market as a whole; or, d.
+You should refer to the Site and Neighborhood Standards provisions of the regulations governing the Section 202 Supportive Housing for the Elderly program (24 CFR 891.125(b) and (c)) when considering sites for your project. - (2) For the purpose of this competition, the term "minority neighborhood (area of minority concentration)" is defined as one where any one of the following statistical conditions exists: - (a) The percentage of persons of a particular racial or ethnic minority is at least 20 points higher than the minority's or combination of minorities' percentage in the housing market area as a whole; - (b) The neighborhood's total percentage of minority persons is at least 20 points higher than the total percentage of minorities for the housing market as a whole; or, - (c) In the case of a metropolitan area, the neighborhood's total percentage of minority persons exceeds 50 percent of its population. - d.
 (2 points).
-The extent to which your proposed design will meet the special physical needs of elderly persons.
+The extent to which your proposed design will meet the special physical needs of elderly persons. - e.
+(2 points).
+The extent to which the proposed size and unit mix of the housing will enable you to manage and operate the housing efficiently and ensure that the provision of supportive services will be accomplished in an economical fashion. - f.
+(2 points).
+The extent to which the proposed design of the housing will accommodate the provision of supportive services that are expected to be needed, initially and over the useful life of the housing, by the category or categories of elderly persons the housing is intended to serve.